anshuman-dev/chaoschain/README.md

 ## Development Status ⚠️

-ChaosChain is highly experimental and under active development.
+ChaosChain is an highly experimental and under active development.
 Expect chaos, bugs, and arbitrary state changes - that's kind of the point!

 ## Contributing 🤝